-We also have drama for the infant classes and Irish dancing for children organised by teachers outside of the school.
+We also have Irish dancing for the infant classes organised by teachers outside of the school.
 The classes are organised by teachers and are subsidised by the school.

 The Professional Development Fund is funded by the BOM this year the board helped to fund staff members undertaking Masters research in special needs and literacy.
 The board hopes to expand this fund in future years.

 Communication: We set up a weekly enewsletter which is sent out by email every Friday.
 This cuts down on paper and means that parents are kept up to date with happenings in the school.

 English classes for Parents, art classes for parents, teaching your child to read workshop

 Maths for fun: parents working on fun maths activities with children.
 This involved a four week training course followed by six weeks working with the children.